avinashmishra26/springBoot-RabbitMQ/README.md

     d) RabbitMQ web dashboard
         http://localhost:15672

-2. This project contains example based on Direct & Topic exchanges because these are mostly used in industry Fanout Exchange, Headers Exchange or Dead Letter Exchange are not included.
+2. This project contains example based on Direct & Topic exchanges because these are mostly used in industry.

+    Fanout Exchange, Headers Exchange or Dead Letter Exchange are not included.